Life on Venus

 The atmosphere of Venus as viewed in ultraviolet by the Pioneer Venus Orbiter in 1979.
 The cause of the dark streaks in the clouds is not yet known.

 The possibility of life on Venus is a subject of interest in astrobiology due to Venus's proximity and similarities to Earth.
 To date, no definitive evidence has been found of past or present life there.
 In the early 1960s, studies conducted via spacecraft demonstrated that the current Venusian environment is extreme compared to Earth's.
 Studies continue to question whether life could have existed on the planet's surface before a runaway greenhouse effect took hold, and whether a relict biosphere could persist high in the modern Venusian atmosphere.

-With extreme surface temperatures reaching nearly 735 K and an atmospheric pressure 92 times that of Earth, the conditions on Venus make water-based life as we know it unlikely on the surface of the planet.
+With extreme surface temperatures reaching nearly 735 K and an atmospheric pressure 92 times that of Earth, the conditions on Venus make water-based life as we know it impossible on the surface of the planet.
 However, a few scientists have speculated that thermoacidophilic extremophile microorganisms might exist in the temperate, acidic upper layers of the Venusian atmosphere.
 In September 2020, research was published that reported the presence of phosphine in the planet's atmosphere, a potential biosignature.
 However, doubts have been cast on these observations.

 As of 8 February 2021, an updated status of studies considering the possible detection of lifeforms on Venus (via phosphine) and Mars (via methane) was reported, though whether these gases are present is still unclear.
 On 2 June 2021, NASA announced two new related missions to Venus: DAVINCI and VERITAS.